 Updating skills and knowledge

-A day is defined as a minimum of six hours.
-The 30 or 60 days do not need to be continuous, but they must all fall within the 12 months leading up to you submitting your application.
+A day is defined as a minimum of seven hours.
+The 30 or 60 days do not need to be continuous, but they must be completed in the last 12 months before you submit your application.

-Supervised practice involves working with the supervision of a registered social worker in a social work role either in the UK or another country.
-Your supervisor must be registered with the relevant regulatory body for the duration of your supervised practice and have been registered as a social worker for at least three years.
+Supervised practice involves working with the supervision of a registered social worker in a social work role.
+You can undertake supervised practice in the UK or another country.
+Your supervisor must be registered with the relevant regulatory body for the duration of your supervised practice and have been registered as a social worker for at least 3 years.
 They must also not be subject to any fitness to practise sanctions or proceedings.

-- the name of the regulatory body you're registered with
+- name of the regulatory body your supervisor is registered with

-- the dates and number of hours of your supervised practice
+- dates and number of hours of supervised practice

 - details of what your supervised practice involved

-We’ll contact your supervisor to confirm this information.
+We’ll contact your supervisor so they can confirm this information.

 A postgraduate course will be accepted as formal study as long as a qualification in social work was necessary to enrol on the course.
 You’ll need to send us a certified copy of your certificate or upload a scan of the original so we can verify your qualification.
 We may also contact your course provider for confirmation.